Managing Director of Business Development, IMC

 Mr. Tilly came to Cboe as a trading floor clerk in 1987 and became a floor trader and Cboe member in 1989.
 He traded as both a market-maker and a designated primary market-maker (DPM) until joining Cboe’s executive management team in 2006.
 As a Cboe member, Mr. Tilly served on the Cboe Board of Directors from 1998 to 2000 and again from 2003 to 2006.
 He chaired the Cboe Floor Directors Committee from 2004 to 2006 and served on the Executive, Compensation and Governance Committees of the Board.

-Mr. Tilly currently serves on the board of directors for Cboe Global Markets, Northwestern Medical Group, the OCC, World Business Chicago, Working in the Schools, and the World Federation of Exchanges (WFE), where he also serves as Chairman of the Working Committee.
+Mr. Tilly currently serves on the board of directors for Cboe Global Markets, Cboe Futures Exchange (CFE), Northwestern Medical Group, World Business Chicago, Working in the Schools, and the World Federation of Exchanges (WFE), where he serves as Vice Chairman of the Board.
 Mr. Tilly is a member of the Economic Club of Chicago and the Chicago Club.

 He received a B.A. degree in Economics from Northwestern University.